tpkowastaken/Launcher/README.md

 In case if you are using MacOS/Linux then additional step is to make a script `UltimMC` executable by using the command `chmod +x UltimMC` in the terminal

-To remove the "localhost:nnnn" or "ElyBy" in the minecraft main menu and F3, add `-Dauthlibinjector.noShowServerName` to the java arguments in UltimMC settings.
+To remove the "localhost:nnnn" or "Ely.by" in the minecraft main menu and F3, add `-Dauthlibinjector.noShowServerName` to the java arguments in UltimMC settings.

 # Details about the ORIGINAL launcher below: